 Yes we have a small area for campers and caravans only.
 There are no open fires allowed in this area.

 Only for dead wood on the ground, please do not cut any wood down.
 There is a very reasonably priced firewood seller in the farmyard every day for all the firewood you may need for the weekend.

 Camping in the woodland is now bookable in advance, there is a limit on numbers and only bashas, tarps and hammocks will be permitted.
 This is a return to the original principles of Bushcraft camping and to preserve the quality of the woodland for future use.

 Yes, open all days from breakfast to evening meal.

-Yes with a weekend pass, you will be given wristbands on arrival.
+Yes with a whole event pass, you will be given wristbands on arrival.